Vaginal Mesh Erosion Injury Lawsuit

 On July 13, 2011, the FDA issued a Public Health Notification discussing Serious Complications Associated with Transvaginal Placement of Surgical Mesh in Repair of Pelvic Organ Prolapse and Stress Urinary Incontinence.

-The safety communication says that with the exposure to greater risk comes no evidence of greater clinical benefit such as improved quality of life.
+The safety communication notes that with the greater risk there is no evidence of greater clinical benefit such as improved quality of life.

 The Transvaginal products (mesh, tape and sling devices) are manufactured by several companies including Johnson & Johnson, C.R.
 Bard, Boston Scientific, American Medical Systems and others, and are marketed as solutions for the treatment of stress urinary incontinence (SUI) and pelvic organ prolapse (POP).